Teun/SnappetChallenge/NarrativePlan.md

 In a full application, I would use a database to hold the data.
 I think that in this case I'll read the file into an single in-memory structure.
 This would normally cause concurrency problems with multiple requests messing with the same instance in memory except that this is read-only data in the context of this exercise.
 We don't need to worry about multiple request threads clobbering the data.

-I always love dependency injection and unit tests.
-I'll try to fit them in here as well.
+I always love dependency injection and unit tests so I'll try to fit them in here as well.
 In fact, I'd rather have a small amount of well-tested functionality than a large amount of poorly-tested functionality.

 ## Implementation